access-ci-org/access-oauth-mapfile/docs/README.md

      $ yum install xsede-oauth-mapfile

 The RPM installs files under /usr/local/share/utils/xsede_user_mapfile/ by default, except as noted below.
-The default location for the mapfile is:
+The default location for the generated mapfile is:

-    /usr/local/etc/grid-security/xsede-oauth-mapfile
+    /etc/grid-security/xsede-oauth-mapfile

 #### TAR Install